Ollie-C/umi/README.md

 ### App example walkthrough

-Please note Google API only works on localhost as opposed to hosted version but most of the app requires the hosted version for full functionality so give them both a go.
+Please note Google API is a little bit buggy on the hosted version.
+But the QR code functionality ONLY works on the hosted version.

 -- Collect points as a user
 1. Log into the app on desktop using the test business user log-in details provided in the .env sent seperately.
 Give it a whirl